Bid Audit

 Over and Over.

-After 20+ years working inside commercial construction businesses, Randy has seen the same patterns repeat.
+After 20+ years working inside commercial construction businesses, our team has seen the same patterns repeat.
 A contractor puts in eight hours building a bid, submits it, loses — and moves on to the next one without ever understanding why.
 Then they lose the next one for the same reason.

 "You don't lose the job on the job site.
 You lose it in the bid — or you win it at the wrong price.
 Either way the damage is done before you ever mobilize."

-The audit is Randy's way of making that visible before it costs you another job.
+The audit is our way of making that visible before it costs you another job.

 20+